Books by Suzanne Morris

 A Trapezoid is NOT a Dinosaur!

 All the shapes want a part in Triangle's play, Shapes in Space.
 Square has all the right angles, Circle is on a roll, and Star shines the brightest.
 Trapezoid just doesn't fit in.
 Isn't that some kind of dinosaur?
-Determined to get a part, Trapezoid acts like all the other shapes to no avail.
-Will he discover a way to use his own strengths to help make the show a blast?
+Determined to get a part, Trapezoid acts like all the other shapes, but must discover a way to use his own unique strengths to help make the show a blast.

 “All the shapes are putting on a play.
 Circle will be the moon, Triangle will be a rocket, and Star will be a…um, star.
 But how can Trapezoid help??
 Trapezoids are dinosaurs, right??
 On its surface, this is a simple story about accepting others for their differences.
 But it’s greatest potential is for a STEAM-powered storytime, as each shape describes how they are different, using terms like parallel lines and right angles.
 There are also a ton of shape puns, which may be corny, but actually require an advanced understanding of each shape to comprehend, which create further opportunities for discussion.
 An author’s note asks some great critical thinking questions about each shape, making it an overall great resource.
 Artwork is simple and light, and reflects the intended audience.
 Interestingly, the shapes often stand on a pedestal that’s shaped like a trapezoid, which is a clever touch, and shows the potential of the titular character in the real world.
 VERDICT This title is ideal for curricular support.
 A solid addition for most collections.”

 “Illustrations are comics-style, with frequent paneling and word balloons.
 Sticklike appendages and a hand-drawn style make the shapes surprisingly expressive . . .
 An effective bridge from simple shape identification to more specific geometric facts.”